-29.03 The USSD Trafficking in Persons Report 2008, published on 4 June 2008, stated:
+29.03 The USSD Trafficking in Persons Report 2009, published on 16 June 2009, stated:

-"The government of the P.R.C. does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-Nevertheless, China is placed on Tier 2 Watch List for the fourth consecutive year for its failure to provide evidence of increasing efforts to combat human trafficking from the previous year, particularly in terms of punishment of trafficking crimes and the protection of Chinese and foreign victims of trafficking.
-Victims are sometimes punished for unlawful acts that were committed as a direct result of their being trafficked - such as violations of prostitution or immigration/emigration controls.
-The Chinese government continued to treat North Korean victims of trafficking solely as economic migrants, routinely deporting them back to horrendous conditions in North Korea.
-Additional challenges facing the P.R.C. government include the enormous size of its trafficking problem and the significant level of corruption and complicity in trafficking by some local government officials.
-Factors impeding progress in anti-trafficking efforts include tight controls over civil society organizations, restricted access of foreign anti-trafficking organizations, and the government's systematic lack of transparency."
-[2I] (China)
+"The Chinese government does not fully comply with the minimum standards for the elimination of trafficking; however it is making significant efforts to do so.
+Despite these efforts, the Chinese government did not demonstrate progress in combating human trafficking from the previous year, particularly in terms of punishment of trafficking crimes and the protection of Chinese and foreign victims of trafficking; therefore, China is placed on Tier 2 Watch List.
+Forced labor, especially forced child labor, remains a serious problem in the country.
+Despite substantial resources, during the reporting period, the government did not make efforts to improve victim assistance programs.
+Protection of domestic and foreign victims of trafficking remains insufficient.
+Victims are sometimes punished for unlawful acts that were a direct result of their being trafficked - such as violations of prostitution or immigration/emigration controls.
+The Chinese government continued to treat North Korean trafficking victims as unlawful economic migrants, and routinely deported them back to horrendous conditions in North Korea.
+Additional challenges facing the Chinese government include the enormous size of its trafficking problem and corruption and complicity in trafficking by some local government officials.
+Factors that continue to impede progress in antitrafficking efforts include tight controls over civil society organizations. restricted access of foreign anti-trafficking organizations and the government's systemic lack of transparency."
+[2f] (China)